youssefea/sygma-call/guide/guide.md

 Replace `your_private_key` with your actual private key.

-### Setting Up the Node.js Script
+### Checking the code

 Navigate to `/src` where you will find the file `transfer.ts` and `abi.ts`.
-- `transfer.ts` is where you will find the server code using General Message Passing
+- `transfer.ts` is where you will find the server code using General Message Passing in order to send a cross-chain transaction
-- `abi.ts` is the ABI of the contract that we deployed earlier
+- `abi.ts` is the ABI of the contract that we deployed earlier `Counter.sol`

-During the deployment process, we set the initial value of the `Counter` contract to 104.
+During the deployment process, we set the initial value of the `number` contract to 104.
 This was done in the deployment script (`Counter.s.sol`) with the following line:

 ```solidity
 bytes memory initData = abi.encodeWithSignature("setNumber(uint256)", uint256(104));